randomsarv/randomsarv/README.md

 - 👋 Hi, I’m Sarvshresth Sharma
-- 👀 I’m interested in web development and quant research
+- 👀 I’m interested in UAVs and Control systems for electronics
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Research-analysis and web development
+- 💞️ I’m looking to collaborate on Research-analysis and UAV design
 - 📫 How to reach me - Email(sarvshresthatwork@gmail.com) , or instagram(randomsarv04)

 <!---